 At each of these stages, market research plays a role.

-So, for example, at the segmentation stage, you need market research to help you identity which customers fall into your total market definition.
-And, you need market research to identity which variable to use to break the total market into smaller, more meaningful segments.
+So, for example, you need segmentation research to identity customers at a total market level.
+This goes on to identify which variables to use to break the total market into smaller, more meaningful segments.

 Characteristics of “good” segmentations

 The best way to segment a market depends on the characteristics of that market.
-So, there’s no one best way to do it for every type of market.
+So, there’s no single best way to do it for every type of market.